THEARCWORLD/Aurora-Angel/README.en.md

 > Current latest version：25.1.0

->This web project only provides the initial code, this code has a 'function library' for function expansion, the initial code is not perfect, I hope to understand more in the future, details can be found in the project wiki
-In addition, you can clone this repository to make your own version and publish it!!
+>The Old-Versions branch only contains past AngelCrystal and FireTide code.
+You can contact the developers in advance regarding them.
+For details, see this project's wiki.
+You can also clone this repository to create your own version and release it!!!

 ----